 The nearest law enforcement personnel will be able to move quickly to neutralize the threat and tend to the emergency at hand.
 The ASR Alert System saves time by instantly providing the exact location of the threat as well as images from the system cameras.

-The threat notification capabilities include Active Shooter/Assailant, Medical and Severe Weather.
-Our team of professionals has diverse experience in Security, Law Enforcement and Special Operations Military.
+The threat notification capabilities include Active Shooter/Assailant, Medical, and Severe Weather.
+Our team of professionals has diverse experience in Security, Law Enforcement, and Special Operations Military.
 ASR has melded these capabilities for use in both the public and private sectors.

 School safety legislation is underway in many states.
 Some of which would mandate every public school in the State to have a panic button alarm system installed.
-The intent of the this requirement will be to allow a teacher or school employee to be able to communicate directly with local law enforcement in the event of an active shooter or other emergency, reducing response time, which in turn can save lives.
+The intent of this requirement will be to allow a teacher or school employee to be able to communicate directly with local law enforcement in the event of an active shooter or other emergencies, reducing response time, which in turn can save lives.